 - Park the vehicle and turn off the ignition—set parking brakes.

 - Locate the diagnostic port under the dashboard, driver’s side.

 - Plug in your OBD-II scanner, then turn on the ignition without starting the engine.

 - The scanner will turn on.
 Allow it to communicate with the vehicle—Select Mitsubishi, then your particular.

 - Select Read Fault Codes from the main menu.

 Fault codes that show as stored status can be cleared.
-Any code that has present or current status needs to be addressed before you can clear that code.
+Any code with a present or current status needs to be addressed before you can clear that code.

-Checking the basics, such as transmission fluid level and read codes from the transmission control module, are just the starting point.
-Reading the fault codes with a transmission scanner can help you narrow the problem even further.
+The starting point is to check the basics, such as transmission fluid level and reading codes from the transmission control module.
+Reading the fault codes with a transmission scanner can help narrow the problem further.
 Internal Mitsubishi transmissions may need to be diagnosed and repaired by a transmission repair shop.

 We hope you find the Troubleshooting Transmission Problems Mitsubishi CVT guide helpful.
 Check these troubleshooting and repair guides for more help on your Mitsubishi.